webdev2k4/smart-ecomme-fe-customer/README.md

 - **TypeScript**: Strongly typed code for better error detection and maintainability.
 - **Tailwind CSS**: Utility-first CSS framework for rapid UI development.
 - **Redux**: State management for managing the shopping cart and other global states.
-- **Framer Motion**: Smooth animations and transitions for an enhanced user experience.
-- **ShadCN UI**: Beautifully styled, accessible, and customizable UI components.
 - **Fully Responsive**: Mobile-first design ensuring the layout adapts across devices.
 - **Performance Optimized**: Best practices followed for fast loading and interaction.
 - **Accessible**: Built with accessibility standards to provide an inclusive experience.